bkarr/libshr/README.md

 #### Features of shared_q relative to POSIX IPC queue
 - Size of queued item not limited to a preset maximum
+- Does not have message priority levels, would use multiple queues instead
 - Total size of queue memory limited by system file size limit
 - Number of items on queue configurable and maximum governed by semaphore count maximum